Cadet: India

-Cadet is also used as a rank for those enrolled in military academies of India, such as the National Defence Academy, Indian Military Academy, Indian Naval Academy, Air Force Academy, Indian Coast Guard Academy, Officers Training Academy or Armed Forces Medical College (India).
+Cadet is also used as a rank for those enrolled in military academies of India, such as the National Defence Academy, Indian Military Academy, Indian Naval Academy, Air Force Academy, Officers Training Academy, Indian Coast Guard Academy, or Armed Forces Medical College (India).
 These cadets are commissioned as officers in the respective service upon graduation and commit to serve.
 The term Gentleman Cadet is used to refer to Indian Military Academy trainees.

 Indonesia

 In the service academies of Indonesia which includes (Military, Naval, and Air Force) also with the Police Academy, cadets are called Taruna for military academy and police academy cadets, Kadet for naval academy cadets, and Karbol for air force academy cadets in Indonesian.
 For recruits or trainee who are training to be soldiers or police personnel in the enlisted ranks, the term is called Siswa which means "student".
 However, siswa may also refer to students who are studying in military high schools and other training institutions.